ericelliott/ogen/README.md

 Ogen returns a full [Rx Observable instance](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/libraries/main/rx.md#observable-instance-methods), which means you can `.map()`, `.filter()` and `.skip()` to your heart’s content, among other things.

+For a much more detailed description of how Ogen works, read ["The Hidden Power of ES6 Generators"](https://medium.com/javascript-scene/the-hidden-power-of-es6-generators-observable-async-flow-control-cfa4c7f31435)

 ## Breaking Changes in 2.0.0

 As of v2.0.0, Ogen returns an RxJS 5 Observable, meaning that it complies with the current ESNext Observable standard proposal.
 This is a breaking change.